Things to check and consider for your building project before you can start hiring designers or contractors.

 As a very rough guide, building projects in NZ average around $2,000 to $2,500 per square metre, though this varies hugely depending on where you live in NZ, the size and type of project and the materials and fixtures you use.

-The cost of building in NZ — Building Guide
+The cost of building in NZ(external link) — Building Guide

 Make sure your budget allows for living expenses and unexpected bills, eg medical, car repairs.